Insurgency in Kosovo (1995–1998): 1996–1997

 The KLA, originally composed of a few hundred Albanians, attacked several police stations and wounded many police officers in 1996–1997.

 In 1996 the British weekly The European carried an article by a French expert stating that "German civil and military intelligence services have been involved in training and equipping the rebels with the aim of cementing German influence in the Balkan area. (...)
 The birth of the KLA in 1996 coincided with the appointment of Hansjoerg Geiger as the new head of the BND (German secret Service). (...)
 The BND men were in charge of selecting recruits for the KLA command structure from the 500,000 Kosovars in Albania."
 Former senior adviser to the German parliament Matthias Küntzel tried to prove later on that German secret diplomacy had been instrumental in helping the KLA since its creation.

 KLA representatives met with American, British, and Swiss intelligence agencies in 1996, and possibly "several years earlier" and according to The Sunday Times, "American intelligence agents have admitted they helped to train the Kosovo Liberation Army before NATO's bombing of Yugoslavia".
 Intelligence agents denied, however, that they were involved in arming the KLA.

 In February 1996 the KLA undertook a series of attacks against police stations and Yugoslav government employees, saying that the Yugoslav authorities had killed Albanian civilians as part of an ethnic cleansing campaign.
 Serbian authorities denounced the KLA as a terrorist organization and increased the number of security forces in the region.
 This had the counter-productive effect of boosting the credibility of the embryonic KLA among the Kosovo Albanian population.
 On 22 April 1996, four attacks on Serbian security personnel were carried out almost simultaneously in several parts of Kosovo.

+On 25 October 1996, the Kosovo Liberation Army organized an ambush in Surkis, Podujevo, which resulted in the deaths of 2 Yugoslav police officers.